Top Software Development Myths Busted

 • Myth: You have to have a great strategy before you start.

 • Reality and Solution: Technology changes quickly; therefore, you don’t need a perfect strategy to get started.
-Use platforms that are modular and can be bechanged and developed in stages.
+Use platforms that are modular and can be changed and developed in stages.
 Keep studying and stay up-to-date on new tools and frameworks.

 Balancing speed with quality